Markets in Focus

 Market capitalization, or market cap, refers to the total dollar market value of a company’s outstanding shares of stock.

-Reshoring describes the effort to bring manufacturing and other services back to the United States from overseas operations.
+Reshoring describes an effort to bring manufacturing and other services back to the United States from overseas operations.

 Indices